 About Jenny

 My deep love for the living Earth began in childhood.
-I spent my early years roaming the east coast shores of the Atlantic and exploring the wooded pockets of my suburban neighborhood.
+I spent my early years roaming the East Coast shores of the Atlantic and exploring the wooded pockets of my suburban neighborhood.
 Even then, I felt a profound sense of oneness with the world, a truth the poet Rumi captures beautifully: “You are not a drop in the ocean; you are the entire ocean in a drop.”
 As a child, I knew this instinctively.
 I belonged to everything.

 As my career in technology grew and a computer screen became my daily view, I began seeking refuge in nature.
 I escaped to remote landscapes to unplug and recharge.
 Yet something had shifted.
 The natural world was no longer the place I lived in.
 It had become a place I visited.